gurongzhang/DAT505-GitHub/Session7/README.md

 #### This session introduced:
   * ### How to load different textures randomly in the scene
   * ### How to transfer threejs 3D world coordinates to screen mouse coordinates
-#### This session has abundant contents, some of them might not be easy to absorb, especially the transformation between 3D coordinates and mouse coordinates, but I will try my best to explaine them.
+#### This session has abundant contents, some of them might not be easy to absorb, especially the *transformation between 3D coordinates and mouse coordinates*, but I will try my best to explaine them.
-## S7-ClassExamples-00-Texture-Cube: *Loading random texures for the objects*
+## S7-ClassExamples-00-Texture-Cube: *Loading random texures to the objects*
-#### This example demonstrates how to make the object do the 'drop loop' and change its initial position every time refresh the page.
-Another important part is to show how to load texture for the object.
+#### This example demonstrates how to make the object do the *'drop loop'* and change its initial position every time *refreshing the page*.
+Another important part is to *show how to load texture to the object*.
 ![S7-ClassExamples-00-Texture-Cube00](/Session7/(README)pictures/pic-0.png "S7-ClassExamples-00-Texture-Cube00")
 ### Knowledge Points
 1. First, to loading the texture, the following codes need to be added: